-You should first ask your smaller authority about the accounting records, since they hold all the details.
-If you are a local elector, your right to ask questions of the external auditor is enshrined in law.
-However, while the auditor will answer your questions where possible, they are not always obliged to do so.
+The right to ask the auditor questions about the accounting records auditor will answer your questions where possible, they are not always obliged to do so.
 For example, the question might be better answered by another organisation, require investigation beyond the auditor's remit, or involve disproportionate cost (which is borne by the local taxpayer).
 Give your smaller authority the opportunity first to explain anything in the accounting records that you are unsure about.
 If you are not satisfied with their explanation, you can question the external auditor about the accounting records.